Filip Shiroka

-Filip Shiroka (1859–1935) was a classical Rilindja (Renaissance) poet.
+Filip Shiroka (13 August 1859 – 14 November 1935) was a classical Rilindja (Renaissance) poet.

 Life

 He was born and raised in Shkodër and educated there by the Franciscans.
-Among his teachers was poet Leonardo De Martino (1830-1923), whose influence is omnipresent in Shiroka's verse.
+Among his teachers was poet Leonardo De Martino (1830–1923), whose influence is omnipresent in Shiroka's verse.
 In 1880 he participated as an irregular in the Battle of Ulcinj (1880).
-His earliest verse publication, All'Albania, all'armi, all'armi! ("To Albania, to arms, to arms!"), was a nationalist poem on the defense of Ulcinj, which was written in Italian and printed in the Osservatore Cattolico (Catholic Observer) of Milan in 1880.
+His earliest verse publication, All'Albania, all'armi, all'armi! ("To Albania, to arms, to arms!"), was a nationalist poem on the defense of Ulcinj, which was written in Italian and printed in the Osservatore Cattolico]l (Catholic Observer) of Milan in 1880.
 After the defeat of the League of Prizren, he emigrated to the Middle East, and settled in Egypt and, later, in Lebanon where, helped by then Governor Pashko Vasa, he worked as an engineer in railway construction.
 Shiroka became a member of a society named "Vëllazëria Shqiptare" (Albanian brotherhood) that was founded in Cairo during 1894 by Albanian expatriates.